ebonnal/cpython/Doc/library/concurrent.futures.rst

       Similar to :func:`map(fn, *iterables) <map>` except:

-      * the *iterables* are collected immediately rather than lazily, except if a *buffersize* is specified: If the buffer is full, then the iteration over *iterables* is paused until a result is yielded out of the buffer.
+      * the *iterables* are collected immediately rather than lazily, unless a *buffersize* is specified: If the buffer is full, then the iteration over *iterables* is paused until a result is yielded from the buffer.

       * *fn* is executed asynchronously and several calls to *fn* may be made concurrently.